ANDREW IANUZZI – GD Investigations Coordinator

 Kristin is an American lawyer barred in New York and Illinois with experience practicing before U.S. and international courts.
 She specialises in international criminal law, human rights law, transitional justice, and strategic litigation.
 She serves as a senior legal consultant on a defence team at the UN-backed Khmer Rouge tribunal in Phnom Penh, Cambodia where she provides legal research and drafting and conducts complex evidence analysis.
 Previously, she served as the Program Director at the International Justice Project where she supported the representation of victims in the Darfur situation at the International Criminal Court, coordinated a network of non-governmental organisations working to meet the needs of Darfuri refugees; and conducted trainings on victims’ rights.
 Kristin was also an associate in the corporate and finance practice group at DLA Piper, LLP (US) in New York and in the commercial litigation practice group at Seyfarth Shaw, LLP in Chicago where she represented multi-national companies in complex commercial matters and maintained an active pro bono practice representing individuals seeking asylum for political-based and gender-based persecution.
 She received her bachelor’s degree from The University of Michigan and her J.D. from Chicago-Kent College of Law.

-Ben specialises in international criminal law, international human rights law and rule of law development.
-As a practising barrister called to the Bar in 2010, he also appears as an advocate before the courts of England and Wales.
+Ben specialises in international criminal law, international human rights, extradition, complex financial crime and rule of law development.
+As a practising barrister called to the Bar in 2010, he appears as an advocate before the courts of England and Wales.

-Ben is currently engaged as a Senior Legal Consultant for a defence team in Case 004 at the Extraordinary Chambers in the Courts of Cambodia.
+Ben is currently seconded to the Crown Prosecution’s Extradition Unit as a Senior Crown Prosecutor.
+Prior to this, he worked with the Serious Fraud Office on prosecutions involving international fraud, bribery and corruption.
+He also acted as a Senior Legal Consultant for the Ao An defence team at the Extraordinary Chambers in the Courts of Cambodia.
 Between 2010-2015, he was a member of the defence team that represented the President of Kenya in the case of The Prosecutor v.
 Uhuru Kenyatta at the International Criminal Court.
-In addition to his expertise in international litigation, Ben also has significant experience conducting sensitive in-country investigations in hostile conditions.
+In addition to his expertise in complex international litigation, Ben also has significant experience conducting sensitive in-country investigations in hostile conditions.
 Ben has provided legal advice and assistance to clients in cases involving international human rights abuses.
-He has developed expertise in respect of a number of regional human rights tribunals, including the European Court of Human Rights, African Court and African Commission on Human and Peoples’ Rights and the Southern African Development Community Tribunal.
-Ben has also assisted with the development and implementation of rule of law projects in South East Asia, including those concerned with trial monitoring, freedom of expression protection and land rights.
+He has expertise in respect of a number of regional human rights tribunals, including the European Court of Human Rights, African Court and African Commission on Human and Peoples’ Rights and the Southern African Development Community Tribunal.
+Ben has also assisted with the development and implementation of rule of law projects, including those concerned with trial monitoring, freedom of expression protection and land rights.